KeyValueSoftwareSystems/react-stepper/README.md

 -  `InactiveLineSeparator` - overrides styles of step connector line after current active step
 -  `Bubble` - overrides default styles of step indicator
 -  `ActiveBubble` - overrides default styles of step indicator of current active step
--  `InActiveBubble` - overrides default styles of step indicator that has `unvisited` step status
+-  `InActiveBubble` - overrides default styles of step indicator that is not completed and not active